Skip to content

 Constipation isn’t just about frequency.
 In fact, many doctors consider factors such as the shape, texture and consistency of stools to be the best way to assess bowel functionality.
 Your doctor may use a simple scale to measure your stool consistency called the Bristol Stool Scale4 You can download a copy here.

-Constipation usually is not a serious condition– but speak to your doctor if you have any concern.
+Constipation is usually not a serious condition– but speak to your doctor if you have any concerns.

 DID YOU KNOW?